brianredbeard/gpget/README.md

 to retrieve both a desired endpoint as well as a series of extensions used for the attestation of that file.
-The two standard extensions for these files are `.sig` and `.asc`.  `.sig` files are binary based GPG/PGP signatures while `.asc` files are Base64 encoded armored signatures.
-In both cases the signature files are "detached" and created in compliance with RFC 4880.
+The two standard extensions for these files are `.sig` and `.asc`.  `.sig` files are binary based GPG/PGP signatures while `.asc` files are Base64 encoded armored signatures.  *GPGget expects to retrieve the armored `.asc` extention.*  The signature files are "detached" and created in compliance with RFC 4880.

 This utility will download those files and operate largely as one would expect `curl` to, only with the addition of GPG validation.
 First, if the files fail